RocketSoftware/rocket-mvbasic/docs/usage/Connection.md

-## U2 Connection Settings
+## U2 and jBASE Connection Settings

-The Rocket MV BASIC extension can also connect to a U2 server.
+The Rocket MV BASIC extension can also connect to a U2 or jBASE server.
 Regardless of whether you are connected to a server or not, all editor functions will work as expected.
-But when connected to a U2 server, some new features will be enabled, and some features will be enhanced:
+But when connected to a U2 or jBASE server, some new features will be enabled, and some features will be enhanced:

  - [Goto definition](./Definition.md)
  - [Auto-completion](./Completion.md)